 Is there any way to get information on what to do if involved in an auto accident while on university business?

-The Risk Manager has packets of information available that detail what to do if you are involved in an auto accident while on College business.
+The Risk Manager has packets of information available that detail what to do if you are involved in an auto accident while on university business.
 This packet also contains telephone numbers for various State Police divisions, a card for requesting help from a Passing Motorist, Information Exchange cards and an automobile accident report form.
 These packets should already be in all state vehicles.
 For those offices wishing to keep a supply of packets on hand for rental vehicles, the PDF files are available for download below.

 - Automobile Accident Instructions